Infrared search and track: Distributed Aperture Systems

-The F-35 equipped infrared search and track system AN/AAQ-37 Distributed Aperture System (DAS), which consists of six IR sensors around the aircraft for full spherical coverage, providing day/night imaging and acting as an IRST and missile approach warning system.
+The F-35 is equipped with infrared search and track system AN/AAQ-37 Distributed Aperture System (DAS), which consists of six IR sensors around the aircraft for full spherical coverage, providing day/night imaging and acting as an IRST and missile approach warning system.

-Chengdu J-20 and Shenyang FC-31 shares the similar design concept with their EORD-31 system that provides 360 degree IRST coverage.
+Chengdu J-20 and Shenyang FC-31 is assumed to share the similar design concept with their system.
 IRST systems can also be used to detect stealth aircraft, in some cases, outperforming traditional radar.

 Technology

 These were fairly simple systems consisting of an infra-red sensor with a horizontally rotating shutter in front of it.
 The shutter was slaved to a display under the main interception radar display in the cockpit.
 Any IR light falling on the sensor would generate a "pip" on the display, in a fashion similar to the B-scopes used on early radars.

 The display was primarily intended to allow the radar operator to manually turn the radar to the approximate angle of the target, in an era when radar systems had to be "locked on" by hand.
 The system was considered to be of limited utility, and with the introduction of more automated radars they disappeared from fighter designs for some time.